 Are any of The Golden Girls still alive?

-Sadly Betty White, now 99, is the only surviving Golden Girl.
-Estelle Getty died in 2008 at 84 from Lewy body dementia.
-Beatrice Arthur died of cancer aged 86 in 2009, and Rue McClanahan was 76 when she died in 2010 from a stroke.
+Betty White, now 99, is the only surviving Golden Girl.
+Sadly, Estelle Getty died in 2008 at 84 from Lewy body dementia.
+Bea Arthur died of cancer aged 86 in 2009, and Rue McClanahan was 76 when she died in 2010 from a stroke.

 Get the latest updates, reviews and unmissable series to watch and more!